El Salvador Pupusas. Tasty Food from El Salvador Worth Trying

 In 2005, by legislative decree, the second Sunday in November was declared the National Pupusas Day of El Salvador.

-Currently, you can find other types of Pupusas made with jalapeno peppers, garlic, basil, blackberry, pumpkin, mushrooms, squash, chicken, and shrimp.
+You can find other types of Pupusas made with jalapeno peppers, garlic, basil, blackberry, pumpkin, mushrooms, squash, chicken, shrimp, and even fruits.

 Some Salvadoran Pupuserias have chosen to make colored Pupusas, such as pink, yellow, and green.